sonnyt/downCount/README.md

 date | Target date, ex `08/27/2013 12:00:00`
 offset | UTC Standard Timezone offset

-You can also append a callback function which is called at the end of the countdown.
+You can also append a callback function which is called when countdown finishes.